LauraMayock/Leather-works-sustainable-products/README.md

 * CSS
   * Custom CSS is used to style the page and make the appearance look a little more unique.
 * Javascript
-  * I have used Javascript to manipulate the DOM and communicate with the backend to create, read, update, and delete data from the database.
+  * I have used Javascript to manipulate the DOM.
 * Bootstrap 4.6
   * Used to style HTML, CSS, minor javascript.
 The more I used this framework the most I realized retrospectively how it could have saved me writing several parts of the code I had already written.
 * Font awesome